-While a little rash on the hands or elsewhere may not seem like a big deal, for some people it is way more than a little redness.
-For some people it is a major health problem.
+While a little rash on the hands or elsewhere may not seem like a big deal, for some people, eczema and inflammation can be a major health problem.

 Both children and adults can suffer from the unsightly scales and intense itching of eczema.
 Dermatologist treat it as if it were an isolated skin condition.

 Far from it.

 Your skin is a window to what is going on inside of you – particularly in your gut.
 Any skin condition reflects the balance of your internal health.

 There are drugs like steroids to manage it, but once you stop taking the steroid creams, the problem returns – and many times it is much worse.
 Treating the condition myopically as an isolated problem with the skin will never address the real cause of the problem.

 Every time you apply steroid creams to the skin you are simply putting a bandaid on the problem.